holdestmade/thermotec-heatpump-eshome/README.md

 ## Compatibility

-This was built and verified against a **Thermotec heat-only single-system** pool heat pump, but the same PHNIX hardware/protocol is sold under many brands that use the **AquaTemp** app (PHNIX, AquaTemp, and various regional re-sellers).
+This was built and verified against a **Thermotec heat and cool single-system** pool heat pump, but the same PHNIX hardware/protocol is sold under many brands that use the **AquaTemp** app (PHNIX, AquaTemp, and various regional re-sellers).
 See [Protocol.md → *Scope and applicability*](Protocol.md) for the